mrjoelkemp/godel.js/README.md

 #### Negative numbers

 Interestingly enough, negative numbers are not supported in the algebra - thus making it toy.

 Take for example, implementing `lt` (less than).
 For positive numbers, this is easy.
 Our definition of `lt` would state that *x is less than y if (through repeated decrements) x hits zero before y*.
 For negative numbers, you'd be able to just increment x or y and see if x hits zero first.
 However, to determine whether you should decrement or increment, you need to determine if either of the inputs are negative.

 How do we determine if the inputs are negative?
 Well, a negative number is one that is *less than* zero...
 Hence, to implement `lt` for negative numbers, you'd need `lt` to determine if a number was negative.

 This is why the algebra only supports positive numbers.

+#### Floating point numbers

+Floating point numbers would add a wealth of complexity to the algebra.
+Base operations like `sub` would need to account for the subtraction of decimals – requiring a more powerful `decr` and base primitives to determine if a number is a float.

+In an attempt to adhere as closely as possible to the *S* language, the algebra only supports integers.

 ### The computational model, thus far: